-The January Sourdough Surprises challenge was to make focaccia – schiacciata is a Tuscan version.
-As I already had an Italian dinner planned (the Daring Cooks arancini challenge), it was a perfect fit.
+As I had an Italian dinner planned, it was a perfect time to try a Tuscan schiacciata.
 I kept it simple with olive oil and rosemary and adapted a recipe from here.

 Thin, crisp crust + the most gloriously soft, open crumb = bread heaven!